-One of Summers's simple food pleasures is a ripe tomato salad.
+One simple food pleasure an easy avocado and tomato salad recipe.
 Great as a side dish for two or a big salad for one.
+Keep it simple and let the flavors or the tomatoes and avocado sprinkled with balsamic make your taste buds happy.

-This salad is easy to make and can be modified by adding cold pasta and chicken for a complete light summer meal.
+This tomato salad can be modified by adding cold pasta and chicken for a complete light summer meal.
+Or to keep with a vegetarian theme add a few slices of cucumbers and red onion.

 How to pick a ripe Tomato.